Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 ![[Pasted image 20250930044038.png]]

 **How is a predictive parsing table created?**
-- FIRST(a):  set of terminals that begins sterings derived from a. if a is epsilon or generates epsilon, then epsilon is also in FIRST(a)
+- FIRST(a):  set of terminals that begins strings derived from a. if a is epsilon or generates epsilon, then epsilon is also in FIRST(a)
 	![[Pasted image 20250930052505.png]]

 - FOLLOW(a): Set of terminals that can immediately follow A in a sentenial form.